-In particular, if $m$ denotes the order of vanishing of $L_U(A,\chi, s)$ at $s=1$, then one has
+In particular, if $m$ denotes the order of vanishing of $L_U(A,\rho, s)$ at $s=1$, then one has

 To prove that this quantity is a strictly positive real number we shall split it into a number of subproducts and show that each separate subproduct is a strictly positive real number.
-To do this we abbreviate each term $\alpha_{ia}\beta_{\rho b}$ to $\alpha_{iab}$.